Asymptotic Theory of Dependent Bayesian Multiple Testing Procedures Under Possible Model Misspecification: Convergence of and when versions of are -controlled

-\begin{remark} We have already discussed in the context of Theorems \ref{theorem:mpBFDR_alpha} and \ref{corollary:beta_n0} that assumption \ref{ass_groups} is crucial for $\alpha$-control for the non-marginal method, and without the assumption, $mpBFDR$ would tend to zero.
+\begin{remark} We have already discussed in the context of Theorems \ref{theorem:mpBFDR_alpha} and \ref{corollary:beta_n0} that condition \ref{ass_groups} is crucial for $\alpha$-control for the non-marginal method, and without the assumption, $mpBFDR$ would diminish to zero asymptotically.
 This signifies that it is difficult to commit errors by the non-marginal method thanks to its dependence structure, so that extra assumption is needed for positive $\alpha$-control.
 On the other hand, Theorems \ref{theorem:pBFDR_alpha2} and \ref{theorem:mpBFDR_alpha2} show that for other multiple testing methods based on additive loss, $\alpha$-control is possible without \ref{ass_groups}, not only with respect to $pBFDR$ but also with respect to $mpBFDR$, which includes the dependence structure in its definition.
-The message is that if the underlying multiple testing procedure does not consider dependence, then the errors, however sensibly defined, can be large compared to those multiple testing methods with dependence structures, such as our non-marginal procedure. \end{remark}
+It certifies that if the underlying multiple testing procedure does not consider dependence, then however sensible the underlying model is, the errors can be larger compared to the non-marginal procedure. \end{remark}

-\subsection{Asymptotic Properties of Type-II errors when $mpBFDR$ and $pBFDR$ are asymptotically controlled at $\alpha$}
+\subsection{Asymptotic properties of type-II errors when $mpBFDR$ and $pBFDR$ are asymptotically controlled at $\alpha$}

 \begin{theorem} Assume condition \ref{ass_groups}.
 Then for asymptotic $\alpha$-control of $mpBFDR$ in the non-marginal procedure the following holds almost surely:

 \end{theorem}

 \begin{corollary} Assume condition \ref{ass_groups}.
 Then for asymptotic $\alpha$-control of $mpBFDR$ in the non-marginal procedure the following holds: